The best pH meter to test soil conditions

 • Some customers experience issues with broken or defective probes, which is irritating at this price point

-4. Best heavy duty pH meter: Kelway HB-2 Soil pH and Moisture Meter
+4. Best heavy duty soil pH meter: Kelway HB-2 Soil pH and Moisture Meter

 soil ph and moisture meter